desoukya/dot/README.md

 ,vb - visual block (multi-line select)
 ,sc - toggle spell check
-  once in spell check, to navigate between highlighted words ]s (forward) or [s (backwards) ,rn - toggle relative numbers
+  once in spell check, to navigate between highlighted words ]s (forward) or [s (backwards) on the highlighted word, can type `z=` to see list of recommendations can also do 1z= which means take first word from list and replace it ,rn - toggle relative numbers
 ,ws - toggle white space